 • Land Sports — Archery, Basketball, Crossbow, Field Sports, Mountain Biking

-• Water Sports — Canoe, Canoe-tripping, K2 Waterslide, Kayaking, Plunja (Waterslide & Diving Platform), Sailing, Snorkelling, Stand-Up Paddleboard, Swimming, Tubing, Wakeboarding & Knee Boarding, Water Trampoline, Waterskiing
+• Water Sports — Canoe, Canoe-tripping, K2 Waterslide, Kayaking, Knee Boarding, Plunja (Waterslide & Diving Platform), Sailing, Snorkelling, Paddleboarding, Swimming, Tubing, Wakeboarding, Water Trampoline, Waterskiing

 • Arts — Arts & Crafts, Cooking, Dance, Drama, Leatherwork, Pottery, Woodworking, Ukelele

-• Outdoor Pursuits — Fishing, Frisbee Golf, Gaga Ball, High Ropes Course, Log Roll, Nature & Ecology, Rock Climbing, 65-foot Team Swing, Yoga
+• Outdoor Pursuits — Fishing, Frisbee Golf, Gaga Ball, High Ropes Course, Log Rolling, Nature & Ecology, Rock Climbing, Swing, Yoga

 Tripping at Camp Kandalore

-• Juniors (ages 10-11) — Two-day local canoe trip through the lakes around Kandalore or in Algonquin Park
+• Juniors (ages 10-11) —Three-day local canoe trip through the lakes around Kandalore or in Algonquin Park

-• Intermediates (ages 12-13) —Three-night trip on local rivers, such as the Madawaska and the French
+• Intermediates (ages 12-13) — 4-7 day trip on local rivers, such as the Madawaska and the French

-• Seniors (ages 14-16) — Participation and planning of 5-12 day trips on rivers such as the Spanish, Magnetawan, French, Coulonge, Noire and Petawawa.
-In their 16th year, campers can choose to do the Explorer program, an extensive wilderness canoe trip.
+• Seniors (ages 14-16) — participation and planning of 5-12 day trips on rivers such as the Spanish, Magnetawan, French, Coulonge, Noire and Petawawa

-Both the morning and afternoon activities and adventures take place at Centre Camp.
-The kids find so many options that they have trouble doing it all!
-After completing the afternoon activities, cabin groups reassemble for a fun free-time activity.
-Then, after dinner, the busy day ends with an Evening Program.
-Groups do different activities together, such as a giant game of Capture the Flag, a build-your-own raft challenge, a section tubing night or a giant photo scavenger hunt.
+Centre Camp is where morning and afternoon activities and adventures take place, and there are so many options that kids will have a hard time doing it all!
+Then, after completing three afternoon activities, cabin groups do a fun free-time activity together.
+After dinner, the busy day ends with an Evening Program where groups do a different activity, such as a giant game of Capture the Flag, a build-your-own raft challenge, a section tubing night or a giant photo scavenger hunt.

 Camp Kandalore Sample Daily Schedule: